Advantages of a targeted resume

 Demonstrates Your Value

-How do you create a Focused Resume?
+How do you create a Professionally Designed Resume?

 Highlight Relevant Skills